-Here’s what to expect when you’re getting a new air conditioner.
+Here’s what to prepare for when you’re replacing your air conditioner.

 When to Replace Your Air Conditioner